daniestevez/reu-2023/README.md

   with the Doppler Correction block and data from Astropy or HORIZONS, and how to measure frequency very accurately by using a PLL to measure phase.

+* Session 5. `Hydrogen_line`.
+Hands-on activity during the visit to the Allen Telescope Array.
+Measurement of the Doppler spectra of the galactic HI line.

 ## Previous years

 This is the list of materials used in previous years: